grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private key.
-This authenticator uses the message structures from section 4.4. of
+This authenticator uses the message structures from Section 4.4 of
-{{!I-D.ietf-tls-tls13}}, but different parameters.
+{{!TLS13=I-D.ietf-tls-tls13}}, but different parameters.
 Also, unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encrypted with a handshake key.